 Is there any relation between the arts of music and calligraphy?

-to imagine that the way urtiin duu is sang is close to the shape of the calligraphy, but as I don’t know
+to imagine that the way urtiin duu (long song) is sang is close to the shape of the calligraphy.
+As I don’t know

-enough in urtiin duu, and also not enough in calligraphy, I can’t confirm that, but sometime I got that
+enough in urtiin duu and in calligraphy I can’t confirm that just yet, but I really got that feeling!

 Are you vegetarian? (if the answer is yes)… is it hard to be vegetarian in Mongolia?

-What are you planning to do in a future?
+What are you planning to do in the future?